Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Discussions and conslusions

 After that, we study the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks.
-Based on our numerical results, we find that the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks can provide the important observables to decipher their inner structures, which can serve as the crucial clues for distinguishing their spin-parity quantum numbers and configurations in experimental studies.
-In particular, the magnetic moment properties of the observed $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ are different within the frameworks of the $D^*N$ molecular states and the $2P$ states of singly charmed baryon, and the magnetic moment properties of the single-charm molecular pentaquarks and the single-charm compact pentaquarks with the identical quantum numbers and quark configurations exhibit the significant differences.
+The magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks can provide the important observables to decipher their inner structures, which can serve as the crucial clues for distinguishing their spin-parity quantum numbers and configurations in experimental studies.
+In particular, the magnetic moment properties of the $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ are different within the frameworks of the $D^*N$ molecules and the $2P$ states of singly charmed baryon, and the magnetic moment properties of the single-charm molecular and compact pentaquarks with the identical quantum numbers and quark configurations exhibit the significant differences.

-Since 2015, the significant progress has been made in the study of the hidden-charm molecular pentaquark states.
-As an interesting and important research topic full of opportunities and challenges, the search for the single-charm molecular pentaquarks will be a new task for the exploration of the pentaquark states in the future experiments.
+Since 2015, the significant progress has been made in the study of the hidden-charm molecular pentaquarks.
+As an interesting and important research topic, the search for the single-charm molecular pentaquarks will be a new task for the exploration of the pentaquark states in the future experiments.
 Thus, more theoretical efforts should be made to provide the abundant suggestions for the search of the single-charm molecular pentaquarks.
-Obviously, the study of the electromagnetic characteristics of the single-charm molecular pentaquark candidates can provide the valuable information for the future experimental construction of the family of the single-charm molecular pentaquarks.
+Obviously, the study of their electromagnetic characteristics can provide the valuable information for the future experimental construction of the family of the single-charm molecular pentaquarks.